Anyhowclick/KyberBounties/README.md

 ---
 ## Prizes
-We will choose 1 winner for each category to receive $2000 USD in KNC tokens!
+We will choose 1 winner for each category to receive $2000 USD in KNC tokens!<br>
-The open category has separate conditions which can be seen [here](), with a bigger prize pool of $3000 USD worth of KNC tokens!
+The open category has a bigger prize pool of $3000 USD worth of KNC tokens!

-## Criteria (Placeholder)
+## Criteria
+### Normal Category
 #### 1. User Experience (X%)
 Intuitive, easy to use, understand and interact with.